Do you think staying in an urban area is the right choice when the shit hits the fan?

 Try to get sufficient tree cover around the property.
 That will prevent the lights from being visible from long distances.
 That said, keep in mind the risk of wildfires while picking a spot near any National Forest.

 The more distance you can keep between yourself and the rest of the population, the lesser will be the chances of hostile encounters.
 Avoid placing any address markers, or signs that can attract undue attention.
 In case there’s an entrance gate to the property, keep it nondescript and fully locked.

 3. Availability of Water

 Water is one crucial factor that you simply can’t live without.
-And water isn’t just for drinking.
+And clean water isn’t just for drinking.
 Keep in mind, you’ll be needing water for washing, cooking, cleaning, and farming too.

 What about a bug out house near a river?

-A river may sound like a good idea as a dependable water source.
+A river may sound like a good idea as a dependable freshwater source.
 But there can be chances of flooding under heavy rain.
 So most of the best bug out cabins are located on high ground.